kinghuthman/recipeApp/README.md

 formatCount will take in the count (reference parseIngredient count) and return a formatted string.
 This will be used in the createIngredient function.
 Once count is split by the decimal, int is the number and dec is the # after the decimal.
 Convert to strings with map and pass the strings into parseInt to convert into a number if else statement with a few conditions to make sure that the right fraction if needed is returned.

+---

+---

+SEARCH VIEW / RECIPE CONTROLLER

+---

+highlightSelected in the searchView will highlight the recipe that has been selected in the search results.
+Takes in an id, then in the function use document.querySelector as it is an element that isn't there when the page is loaded.
+Able to pretty much use css selectors inside of the template literal, now able to select any links based on attributes, what is needed is href.
+Hardcoded the class name where the new class will be attached.
+When adding a class to the classlist, no need for a . selector.
+Also changed the color of the active background for the results list as it was hard to notice.
+Had an issue where selecting one result woould highlight but so would every other result when clicked.
+Had to remove all classes before adding one in the results list.